 The ultimate goal is to get the appearance of an aged tree in nature, but very small in size.
 Bonsai is not just a gardening hobby.

-It requires a great deal of patience and cares to grow a bonsai tree, be it the most expensive bonsai tree or a regular one.
+It requires a great deal of patience and cares to grow a bonsai tree, be it the most expensive Japanese style bonsai trees or a regular one.
 Maintained with care, the best bonsai trees can survive hundreds of years – often passed down to generations.

 Best Bonsai Trees Comparisons in 2018 – Summary